Société à responsabilité limitée

-In France and other-French-speaking countries, a société à responsabilité limitée (/fr/, abbreviated as SARL, S.à r.l. /fr/ and roughly translatable in English as "limited liability company") is a type of business corporation where the liability of the members does not extend beyond the capital already contributed.
+In France and other French-speaking countries, a société à responsabilité limitée (/fr/, abbreviated as SARL, S.à r.l. /fr/ and roughly translatable in English as "private limited company") is a type of business corporation where the liability of the members does not extend beyond the capital already contributed.
 Because of its limited liability and separate legal personality, it is closely comparable to a private limited company.

 The term SARL first arose out of a statute dated May 23, 1863, but at that time, it referred to a form of joint-stock company unrelated to the modern SARL.

 The current SARL was developed in Germany as the Gesellschaft mit beschränkter Haftung by an 1892 Bill.
 The SARL has been a legally recognized corporate structure in France since 1925.

 History and consequences of "limited liability"

 The concept of liability limitation and the promulgation thereof in 19th century law (see French Bills of May 1863 and July 1867, and the English Joint-Stock Company Acts of 1856 and 1862) is, according to Harari (2011), "one of humanity's most ingenious inventions":"Peugeot is a creation of our collective imagination.
 Lawyers refer to it as a legal fiction.
 Peugot belongs to a particular kind of legal fiction, that of the limited liability company.
 The idea behind these companies is among one of humanity's most ingenious inventions."— Harari, Harari, Y. N. (2022).
 Sapiens : Une brève histoire de l'humanité.
 Albin Michel.